 The Gardens are open on Sunday 17th September, 11- 4pm for a Rare Plant Fair.

 Entry is £5pp.
 Children free.
 Dogs on leads are welcome.
 Refreshments made and sold for St Bartholomews Church in Wales, Llanover.

 Groups of 15 - 50 people are welcome by appointment.
 Please contact email@example.com for details of the guided garden tour, refreshments including the choice of morning coffee, lunch or tea with cakes and other local gardens to visit.

 Llanover Garden School

 Since The Llanover Garden School started in 2006 it has been fortunate to attract gardening experts such as Fergus Garrett, Anna Pavord and Anne Swithinbank.
 Garden school days are held in March and October.
-Christmas workshops are held in December.
 Each lecture day consists of a morning talk, followed by a delicious two course lunch with wine, and a second talk in the afternoon.

 The days give a rare opportunity to meet the speakers, walk around the gardens, eat well and to learn in beautiful surroundings.

 The October 2017 program can be seen on www.llanovergarden.co.uk